Tiramisu Overnight Oats

 • Easy to modify.
 Make it vegan or gluten-free, or serve it warm if that’s your thing.

-Ingredients needed
+Key Ingredients

 • Instant coffee powder.
 Gives the oats a delicious coffee flavor and dissolves easily, leaving no gritty texture behind.
-You can also use caffeine free coffee if needed.
+You can also use caffeine-free coffee if needed.

 • Toppings.
 For the ultimate tiramisu flavor, add some lightly sweetened cream (or cream cheese) and a dusting of cocoa powder.